ssafy12-seoul07/PJT-FINAL-F-JH-HW/readme/혜원_README.md

-# **URS (URban Strolling)**
+# **🧩URS (URban Strolling)**

 ## **Description**
-A platform to recommend unique strolling routes in Seoul, combining urban and natural vibes.
+A platform to recommend unique strolling routes in Seoul, combining 🌆urban and 🌱natural vibes.
 It introduces tourists and locals to hidden gems beyond common destinations.

 ---

-## **Background & Purpose**
+## **Background & Purpose** 🌟🌍
-The project addresses a common observation: tourists often visit the same spots (e.g., Gyeongbokgung Palace, Hongdae, Gangnam Station), missing out on Seoul's lesser-known but beautiful locations.
-Inspired by conversations with exchange students and friends visiting Korea, **URS** aims to showcase the diverse urban and natural beauty of the city.
+The project addresses a common observation: tourists often visit the same spots (e.g., Gyeongbokgung Palace, Hongdae, Gangnam Station) 📸🏙️, missing out on Seoul's lesser-known but beautiful locations 🌿🏞️.
+Inspired by conversations with exchange students and friends visiting Korea, **URS** aims to showcase the diverse urban and natural beauty of the city 🌆✨.

-By recommending strolling routes tailored to user-selected K-contents (e.g., drama or movie filming locations), the project connects users with culturally significant and visually appealing spaces.
-This approach encourages deeper engagement with the city and promotes appreciation of its unique blend of modernity and tradition.
+By recommending strolling routes tailored to user-selected K-contents (e.g., drama or movie filming locations) 🎬🎭, the project connects users with culturally significant and visually appealing spaces 🏯🌸.
+This approach encourages deeper engagement with the city and promotes appreciation of its unique blend of modernity and tradition 🏙️⛩️.

 ---